jundalisay/sp/content/en/research/helmholtz/action/part-04c.md

+---
-C. Relations between the forces and coordinates.
+title: "Relations between the forces and coordinate"
+heading: Part 4c
+description: ""
+weight: 15
+c: "darkslategray"
+---

 Finally, it follows from equation (9) that: